-Note: In general, conpal recommends encode all files that are still encrypted with the obsolete OFB encryption mode to (AES) XTS using the initial encryption.
+Note: Please note that encrypted files that were created with the outdated encryption mode OFB can only be read and not written by conpal LAN Crypt Version 4.x.x!
+The newer mode is used when writing or saving again.
+In general, conpal recommends encode all files that are still encrypted with the obsolete OFB encryption mode to (AES) XTS using the initial encryption.